Aleks29920200/CosmicNavigation/README.md

-Cosmic Navigation System
+🚀 Cosmic Navigation System
-Overview
-Cosmic Navigation System is a C# console application designed to simulate space rescue missions.
-It calculates the most efficient route for stranded astronauts to reach a designated target coordinate while navigating through treacherous cosmic hazards.
-The system utilizes Dijkstra's Algorithm to determine the shortest path based on varying terrain costs and generates an automated mission report that can be securely transmitted via email.

-Key Features
-Advanced Pathfinding: Utilizes a custom IPathfinderImplementation to calculate the shortest route.
-It intelligently navigates around impassable obstacles and calculates movement costs based on the environment.

-Dynamic Map Generation: * Manual Mode: Input custom map dimensions and grid layouts directly into the console.

-Random Mode: Procedurally generates a map with random distributions of open space, space debris, asteroids, a target destination, and up to 3 stranded astronauts.

-Visual Mission Reports: Generates an ASCII-based visual map of the executed mission, plotting the exact steps (*) taken by the astronauts to reach the target (F).

-Live Gmail Transmission: Integrates MailKit and MimeKit to securely email the final mission report directly from the console using an SMTP connection.

-Secure Input: Features a custom password masking system that hides your 16-character App Password during input to ensure security during live demonstrations.

-Map Legend
-The cosmic grid is built using specific characters to represent the environment:

-0 : Open Space (Normal movement, Cost: 1 step)

-D : Space Debris (Difficult terrain, Cost: 2 steps)

-X : Asteroid (Impassable obstacle)

-S# : Astronaut (Starting position, e.g., S1, S2)

-F : Target / Finish (The extraction point)

-* : Travel Path (Visualized in the final report)

- Prerequisites and Setup
-To run this project locally, you will need:

-.NET SDK installed on your machine.

-MailKit & MimeKit NuGet Packages installed in your project:

-Bash

-dotnet add package MailKit

-dotnet add package MimeKit

-Gmail App Password: To use the email transmission feature, you must have 2-Step Verification enabled on your Google account and generate a 16-character App Password.
-Standard Google account passwords will not work for SMTP authentication.

-Usage
+An automated, console-based C# application designed to simulate and execute space rescue missions.
+The system calculates the most efficient routes for stranded astronauts to reach extraction points while navigating treacherous cosmic hazards, and securely transmits mission reports via email.📖 Table of ContentsAbout the ProjectFeaturesMap LegendGetting StartedUsageTech Stack🌌 About the ProjectCosmic Navigation System utilizes Dijkstra's Algorithm to determine the shortest path through a cosmic grid based on varying terrain costs.
+It handles dynamic map generation, calculates safe routes around impassable obstacles, visualizes the journey in the console, and integrates secure SMTP protocols to email the final mission debrief to Mission Control.✨ FeaturesAdvanced Pathfinding: Intelligently navigates around impassable obstacles and calculates movement costs based on the environment using Dijkstra's Algorithm.Dynamic Map Generation: * Manual Mode: Input custom map dimensions and layout directly.Random Mode: Procedurally generates a cosmic grid with randomized distributions of open space, debris, asteroids, targets, and up to 3 astronauts.Visual Mission Reports: Generates an ASCII-based visual map of the executed mission, plotting the exact route taken by the astronauts.Live Gmail Transmission: Automatically compiles a mission report and sends it securely to a designated email address directly from the console.Secure Input: Features a custom password-masking interface that hides your 16-character App Password during input to ensure security during live demonstrations.🗺️ Map LegendThe cosmic grid uses specific characters to represent the environment.
+Here is how to read the map:SymbolEnvironmentDescriptionMovement Cost0Open SpaceClear vacuum; safe for normal movement.1 StepDSpace DebrisDifficult terrain; slows down movement.2 StepsXAsteroidImpassable obstacle; route must go around.BlockedS#AstronautStarting position of a stranded astronaut (e.g., S1, S2).-FFinish/TargetThe extraction point / mission destination.-*Travel PathThe visual trail left by the astronaut in the final report.-⚙️ Getting StartedTo run this project locally, you will need to set up your development environment.Prerequisites.NET SDK (Version 6.0 or higher recommended).Gmail App Password: To use the email transmission feature, you must have 2-Step Verification enabled on your Google account and generate a 16-character App Password.
+Standard Google account passwords will not work for SMTP authentication.InstallationClone the repository or download the source code.Open your terminal in the project directory.Install the required NuGet packages for email handling:Bashdotnet add package MailKit dotnet add package MimeKit
-Build and run the console application.
+Build the project:Bashdotnet build

-Select your map generation preference:

-Press 1 to manually type the map dimensions and grid.

-Press 2 to specify dimensions and let the system randomly populate the map.

-The system will process the pathfinding algorithms and print the success/failure statuses of the astronauts in the console.

-When prompted, type Y to send the report via email, or N to exit.

-If sending an email, input your sender address, the 16-character App Password (which will be hidden as *), and the receiver address.
+🚀 Usage
+Run the application from your IDE or via the terminal:
+Bashdotnet run
+Select Map Generation Mode:Press 1 to manually type the map dimensions and grid characters.Press 2 to specify dimensions and let the system randomly populate the map.Review Results: The system will process the pathfinding algorithms and print the shortest paths, or alert you if an astronaut is trapped.Transmit Report: * When prompted, type Y to send the report via email, or N to exit.Input your sender Gmail address.Enter your 16-character App Password (it will remain hidden).Enter the receiver's email address.💻 Tech StackLanguage: C#Algorithms: Dijkstra's Algorithm, Priority QueuesLibraries: MailKit, MimeKit (for SMTP Email Transmission)